yadhu-dev/yadhu-dev/README.md

 - 🌱 **_I’m currently learning advanced RFID systems, microcontroller-based development, and full-stack integration with Python, Flask, and frontend technologies._**

-- 💻 **_I’m skilled in both computer science and electronics, with hands-on experience in embedded systems, circuit design, and software development._**
+- 💻 **_I’m skilled in both computer science and electronics ⚡🔌, with hands-on experience in embedded systems, circuit design, and software development._**

 - 💞️ **_I’m looking to collaborate on projects related to embedded systems, IoT, and automation._**